alexholmes/hdfs-file-slurper/README.md

                            or hdfs:/tmp if you wanted to use the NameNode host and port settings in your core-site.xml file.
+ -u,--daemon-no-bkgrnd     Whether to run as a daemon (always up), or just
+                           process the existing files and exit.
+This option is suitable for inittab respawn
+                           execution, where the Java process isn't
+                           launched in the background.
  -v,--verify               Verify the file after it has been copied.
 This
                            is slow as it involves reading the entire destination file after the copy has completed.